phosseini/phosseini.github.io/_posts/2025-02-13-openai-model-spec-medical.markdown

 complexity and high stakes of healthcare-related AI, having a well-defined Model Spec can help ensure models behave as intended, maintain transparency, and align with ethical and regulatory standards.

-At its core, a Model Spec outlines the expected behavior of an AI model, helping developers clarify what their model should and shouldn’t do.
+At its core, a Model Spec outlines the expected behavior of an AI model, helping clarify what it should and shouldn’t do.
 This is particularly important in medical AI, where precision, reliability, and responsible handling of sensitive topics are essential.
 Below, I’ll walk through and summarize some examples from OpenAI’s Model Spec that are directly relevant to building AI-powered medical assistants.

 ## Providing Information Without Giving Advice